srazam/MachineLearningTeamProject/README.md

 - long_trip_flag

 ### Deployment Instructions
-The model is saved in the finalModel.pkl file.
+The model is saved in the finalModelgb.pkl file.
 If the model is not present, run all cells in the 'mainModel.ipynb' file.
-Use the model by running the 'productionReady.py' file.
+Use the model by running the 'productionReady.py' file (make sure your terminal is in the 'systemIntegration' directory).
 This script takes 3 paramters where you enter the number of miles, days, and total receipt amount.
 If you don't enter a whole number for miles or day neither a dollar amount for total receipt amount, the script will prompt the user to keep entering values until they're correct.